aosabook/500lines/template-engine/chapter.md

 append_result('hello')
 ```

 which will add the string `hello` to the rendered output of the template.
-The
+With
 multiple levels of abstraction here, it's important to keep them straight as we
-read the code.
+read the code. ((FIXME: Query: This is kind of an odd sentence at this point --
+it's a bit discouraging because the author doesn't offer any advice as to how to
+keep them straight.
+If it's just meant to be an acknowledgment that this is tricky,
+perhaps reword to "it's difficult to keep them straight"?))

-Back to our Templite class: as we parse control structures, we want to check
+Back to our Templite class.
+As we parse control structures, we want to check
 that they are properly nested.
 The `ops_stack` list is a stack of strings:

 <!-- [[[cog include("templite.py", first="ops_stack", numblanks=1, dedent=False) ]]] -->